teamdigitale/teamdigitale.governo.it/en/team.md

 October 30, 2018.

-On October 25, 2018 the new Government Commissioner for the Digital Agenda was appointed and the Team’s mandate was extended until September 15, 2019.
+On October 25, 2018 the new Government Commissioner for the Digital Agenda was appointed and the Team’s mandate was extended.
+The Team will operate until December 31, 2019.

 ## The Team